 - Complex in nature;

 - Of a high value;

 - Have no purpose that can be defined economically or legally;

 - Come from or involve a non-reputable jurisdiction.

 In cases where these characteristics are noted, the subject persons should increase the monitoring carried out on the client and the business relationship.

 Under Maltese law and international best practices, subject persons must keep relevant documentation and information to aid any potential investigations by the FIAU or police.
 What information can be stored and for how long is laid down both by national law and at an EU level, including the GDPR.

 BDO Malta's AML compliance team is on hand to assist clients from all industries with their AML/CFT obligations.
 Their multidisciplinary experience allows them to focus on the nature of the business and tailor solutions that meet the applicable practical and legal requirements.
 Our AML practice concentrates on both assessing and mitigating the risks of money laundering and counter-terrorist financing.

 Our experienced staff have helped clients of all sizes to foster a more robust culture of compliance within their organizations.
 We can provide assistance with the following services:

-Allow BDO Malta to assist you in ensuring that your company complies with all national and international AML legal requirements, especially with regard to money laundering and funding of terrisim.
+BDO Malta can assist you in ensuring that your company complies with all national and international AML legal requirements, especially with regard to money laundering and funding of terrorism.